 Dental services available in Bristol to help families with SEND children

 We were very interested to discover that there is a Primary Care Dental Service especially for children with special needs.
-So if you are struggling to get your child to the dentist, or they are struggling once you get them there, please click here to read more about how this service can help
+So if you are struggling to get your child to the dentist, or they are struggling once you get them there, please click here to read more about how this service can help.
+UPDATE: The Primary Care Dental Service now has it's own website here.

 We also worked with South Bristol Community Hospital to make your child’s visit to the dentists there a better one.
 Please click here to discover what you should do before a visit.